 Sometimes when you go on holiday, you can’t bear to leave your pet at home.
-Whether you’re on holiday or on a business trip, travelling with pets can often be difficult, but with hotels such as the Riverside Hotel Rochester doing their best to accommodate your pets during your stay, you can be sure to find a lot of dog friendly adventures in the city.
+Whether you’re on holiday or on a business trip, travelling with pets can often be difficult, but with dog friendly hotels that are doing their best to accommodate your pets during your stay, you can be sure to find a lot of dog friendly adventures in the city.
 With a lot of open green space, the area of Rochester is incredibly welcoming to dogs, and whether you’re staying for a long time or not, there’s plenty to do with your mutt which is right outside your door.

 What better place to enjoy a day out with the dog than at a farm dedicated to adopting animals?
 Lollypop Farm in Greater Rochester is a beautiful piece of land with a wide range of animals to see.
 Whilst dogs enjoy the big open space, you can enjoy a range of animals in their natural habitats, as well as a petting zoo.
 The gift shop at Lollypop Farm has a wide range of dog friendly treats, giving you a wide range of gifts, you can cherish forever, and your dog can chew on!